 Install the air cell by placing the grommets over the threaded posts.
-Next, route the remaining LP hoses through the center portion of the air cell with the exception of the ADV supply hose and the BC inflator hose which route over the top of the wing as shown in Figure 22.
+Next, route the remaining hoses through the center portion of the air cell with the exception of the manual addition supply hose and the BC inflator hose which route over the top of the wing as shown in Figure 22.

-Figure 22 - Hose Routing Through Wing
+Figure 122 - Hose Routing Through Wing